 We have green in our name — so you know that Bowling Green is a community that is geared for outdoor adventure.
-Whether you want to explore southern Kentucky's caves, play a round of golf, or experience the beautiful Warren County countryside from your road bike, we have something you’ll enjoy — plus, being outdoors makes social distancing a bit more, well, natural!
+Whether you want to explore southern Kentucky's caves, play a round of golf, or experience the beautiful Warren County countryside from your road bike, we have something you’ll enjoy - naturally!

 It wouldn’t be a trip to South Central Kentucky without checking out some of our caves.
-Bowling Green is home to Lost River Cave, featuring the only underground boat ride in the Commonwealth.
-Cave tours resumed at limited capacity on June 8 with online ticket reservations strongly recommended.
+Bowling Green is home to Lost River Cave, featuring the only underground boat ride tour in the Commonwealth.
+Online ticket reservations are strongly recommended as they sell out fast.
 One of Bowling Green's top attractions, this 66-acre nature preserve also features some awesome hiking trails, more about that below.

 Shanty Hollow Lake, in northern Warren County near the Edmonson County line, is a great option for people looking for a morning or afternoon hike with scenic views — including a popular waterfall.

 If you're looking for a trek closer to the city, Lost River Cave's nature preserve is just a few miles from downtown Bowling Green and features wooded trails across the valley with some taking you right along the blue holes or the natural spring.
-The trails reopened on May 25 and are open from dusk until dawn.
 Additionally, the nature trail at Chuck Crume Nature Park offers a quick escape right near Western KY University.

 Additionally, you can do more than explore underground when you visit Mammoth Cave National Park.
 There are nearly 90 miles of trails above ground that you can discover by hike, bike or horseback.Shanty Hollow Lake Hiking Trail.
 Photo by thebrownandbabes on Instagram.

 Explore the beauty of southern Kentucky on U.S. Bike Route 23.
 It rolls through several Kentucky counties, including Warren.
-If you’re hungry along the way, and it’s a Thursday, Friday or Saturday, you might even be able to catch a meal at Boyce General Store.
 The route takes you near several small Warren County communities, including Oakland and Smiths Grove as it eventually winds its way through the splendor of Mammoth Cave National Park.

 If you’re not quite comfortable with a major, road cycling adventure, we have some enclosed routes in Bowling Green, as well.
 Every Tuesday night in June-September, you can bring your bike, scooter, or skateboard to Trek at the Track at the NCM Motorsports Park.
 Experience the 3.2.-mile curving road track without the roar of engines — you can even walk on it.